leobudima/elogii-blog/content/biggest-mistakes-in-delivery-management.md

 ![/blog/uploads/orders.png](https://app.forestry.io/sites/7m15kk5xf-1aqg/body-media//blog/uploads/orders.png)

-A good workaround to this problem is to encourage drivers to submit reports [**using electronic proof of delivery**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/).
+A good workaround to this problem is to encourage drivers to submit reports using [**electronic proof of delivery**](https://elogii.com/blog/electronic-proof-of-delivery-epod-how-does-it-improve-logistics-operations/).

 Drivers can submit reports with an app on their phone.
 The report automatically uploads to the main dashboard via cloud-technology.
 Dispatchers and operation managers can immediately access the information to determine order accuracy.

 At the same time, ePOD lets customers leave feedback and rate drivers.
 That confirms or denies driver reports, as a system of checks and balances.
 And this ensures that if mistakes happen, they are transparent and easily resolved.

-# 15. Not automating delivery operations.
+## 15. Not automating delivery operations.

 The digital transformation has changed how many companies manage their deliveries.

 Unlike before, fewer and fewer organizations rely on simple pen and paper to manually plan routes.
 Disconnected apps and legacy solutions are also out.

-So, as more and more companies [**take a cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/), it is now the standard for managing operations.
+So, as more and more companies are [**adopting a cloud-first approach to delivery logistics**](https://elogii.com/blog/adopting-the-cloud-first-approach-to-delivery-logistics/ "adopting a cloud-first approach to delivery logistics"), it is now the standard for managing operations.

-Companies that don’t follow [**the latest trends in delivery**](https://elogii.com/blog/delivery-management-trends/) risk being left behind.
+Companies that don’t follow the latest [**delivery ma**](https://elogii.com/blog/delivery-management-trends/ "delivery management trends") risk being left behind.
 Others cannot simply find that keeping up with the demands of the modern last mile is impossible without software.

 But these powerful solutions are more than a necessity.
 They are also incredibly good for business.